Network Configuration Backups in rConfig V8 Core

 - Use

-| no-moreor equivalent to disable pagination - Test command response times before production
+| no-moreor the equivalent to disable pagination - Test command response times before production

 Storage management:

-- Implement retention policies (keep 90 days, 1 year, etc.)
+- Implement retention policies (keep 90 days, 1 year, and so on)

 - Use compression for archived configs